kartik1601/kartik1601/README.md

 *   🌍  I'm based in New Delhi, India
 *   🖥️  See my portfolio at [Portfolio](http://kartik-k646k-portfolio.netlify.app/)
 *   ✉️  You can contact me at [kartiku904@gmail.com](mailto:kartiku904@gmail.com)
-*   🧠  I'm learning Three.js, Next.js, OpenCV and Solidity.
+*   🧠  I'm learning Three.js, Next.js, and Solidity.
 *   🤝  I'm open to collaborating on Web3.0 projects.
 --------------------------------------------------